Asbury Methodist Village Frequently Asked Questions

-How does continuing care work?
+How does continuing care work at Asbury Methodist Village?

-Each Asbury community has multiple levels of care at each location, but the large majority of residents live independently in one of numerous residence styles that include apartments, duplex cottages or townhomes.
 If health needs change, residents have priority access to on-campus assisted living, memory care, rehabilitation services, and skilled nursing and respite care.
-In addition, in-home personal care and additional health services such as pharmacy and primary care are available.
+Additional health services such as pharmacy and geriatric primary care are available.
 On- and off-campus transportation is available to help get you to appointments.
-Please see our Health Care Services for complete information about the services available on our campus.
+Please see our Healthcare Services for complete information about the services available on our campus.

 A significant benefit of our continuum is the care coordination that residents gain from our community’s Care Navigation Team.
 This team jumps into action to support residents who require hospitalization or are returning home from being hospitalized, and helps them transition between different health services on campus.

-What sets Asbury’s communities apart?
+What sets Asbury Methodist Village apart?

-What does it cost to live here?
+What does it cost to live at Asbury Methodist Village?